°F

 Cirrus (Ci)

-• Cirrus are high clouds which are composed of ice cystrals that originate from the freezing of supercooled water droplets.
+• Cirrus are high clouds composed of ice crystals that originate from freezing supercooled water droplets.

-• Usually indicates a change in weather will occur within 24 hours.
+• Usually indicates a change in weather within 24 hours.

 Cirrocumulus